Allodi-Lab/KHynes_3Dpipeline/README.md

 convert_WT_C02.py
 ```

+The corresponding wild-type data are handled using the `WT` scripts.

+---

+# 2. Image Cropping

-Images were then cropped to the regions required for analysis.
+Large microscopy images are cropped to the regions required for analysis.

 Relevant scripts include: